pengzedong/Flash-Workflows/README.md

 Categories of workflows that fall under management of this repository.

-1. Data analysis workflows for research articles, papers, etc.
+1. Data analysis/reproducibility workflows for research articles, papers, etc.
 2. Machine learning workflows
 3. Workflows using Flash-X container to run on cloud computing environments, and on HPC machines with singularity support